TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 2: building a pHMM from an MSA using frahmmbuild with an alternate codon translation table</summary>
 <p>

 One of the fields that distinguishes a FraHMMER formatted pHMM file from a HMMER formated pHMM file is an [NCBI codon translation table ID](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
 The correct codon table depends on the origins of the target DNA you intend to search the pHMMs against.
-When you run a frahmer search selecting the correct codon table will the highest quality alignments.
+When you run a frahmmer search, selecting the correct codon table will produce the highest quality alignments.
 Ensuring that the pHMMs were built with that same the codon table will produce the most accurate e-values for those alignments.
 By default, frahmmbuild will use the standard code employed by eukaryotic nuclear DNA.
 To use an alternate codon translation table include the option --ct followed by a table ID from the list below:

 ```bash
 id  description